Why this new law should matter to you

 Conclusion

 Despite the clickbait headlines around London property every now and then, it’s ideal to sit back and relax.
-The UK, especially London, continues to stand as a solid investment market.
+The UK, especially London, stands as a solid investment market.
 This is due to factors such as chronic housing shortage, consistent rental demand, healthy yields and education, lifestyle and culture.

 As an Indian landlord, you can discuss the effects of the Renters’ Rights Act on your London portfolio by setting up a free, no-obligation consultation with Benham & Reeves India Desk today.